1. How does it work?

-Horizon Therapeutics is committed to helping patients access Uplizna and they have a team in place to support both patients and their care partners.
-Viela VIPs is a complimentary support program for patients, care partners and healthcare professionals.
+Horizon Therapeutics is committed to helping patients access Uplizna, and they have a team in place to support both patients and their care partners.
+Horizon By Your Side is a complimentary support program for patients, care partners and healthcare professionals.
 Case managers will help navigate insurance and financial assistance needs where appropriate.
-For more information on this program, please visit Horizon by your side.
+For more information on this program, please visit https://www.horizonbyyourside.com/.

 12. Can I take it if I’m pregnant?

 There is no FDA pregnancy category assigned to Inebilizumab.
 Studies have shown that Inebilizumab can cross the placenta and decrease fetal white blood cells, similar to Rituximab.
 It is unclear if this medication is safe for use in pregnancy and should be discussed with your doctor.